sakaiproject/sakai/basiclti/docs/LTIROLES.md

 These users are more powerful than instructors so Sakai sends both the Instructor and Administrator roles.
 This way if a tool does not want to differentiate admins they function like instructors.
-In LTI 1.1, Sakai sends both the 'Instructor' and 'Administrator roles so tools that want to cal identify an admin - but if a tool does not check, admins are treated as Instructors.
+In LTI 1.1, Sakai sends both the 'Instructor' and 'Administrator roles so tools that want to identify an admin - but if a tool does not check, admins are treated as Instructors.

 Advanced Role Mapping